 The pandemic is speeding up the need and use of TeleMedicine and TeleDentistry.
-In some countries this technology is still on its infancy, but the current situation is accelerating the need for the service.
-While, countries national health services the system is limited on the private sector has been moving slowly.
-However, as health services get overwhelmed and the need to follow up on patients is pushing the development of Tele appointments faster than never before.
+In some countries this technology is still in its infancy, but the current situation is accelerating the need for this service.
+Within some countries national health services the system is limited and has been moving slowly.
+However, as health services get overwhelmed it will push the development of online appointments faster than ever before.

-National Health Services from European countries have been slow to put up a plan with a clear strategy for the general public to access digital appointments and the current pandemic has demonstrated that.
-In Great Britain the NHS set up two years ago NHS Direct with video consults, in Spain there only starting now but the budget is small and limited to regions of the country.
-In Madrid some hospitals already have the service in place for some time and they are the ones that have been better prepare now to accommodate the higher volume of patients.
-It gives hospital more flexibility, more options and offers patients shorter waiting time and faster access to treatment and this is not only for covid-19 patients but also for all the other patients that have ongoing treatments as well as new ones.
+National Health Services from European countries have been slow to develop a clear strategy for to access digital teledentistry appointments.
+Two years ago in Great Britain NHS Direct was established to offer video consultations.
+In Spain they are only starting now but the budget is small and limited to certain regions of the country.
+In Madrid some hospitals already have the service in place and they are better prepared to accommodate the higher volume of patients.
+It gives hospitals more flexibility, more options and offers patients shorter waiting time and faster access to treatment.
+This is not only for covid-19 patients but also for all other patients that have ongoing treatment as well as new ones.

-There is also a data base that would select patients that don’t need to go to the actual clinic or hospital for appointments like results, patients are able to see the results on line and can talk to the specialist on a video call where a discussion can be have and adjustments on medication can be done if needed.
+This system would also suit patients that don’t need to go to the clinic for appointments like those waiting for results.
+These patients will be able to see their results online and can talk to the specialist on a video call.
+During this call a discussion can take place and adjustments to medication can be done if needed.

-The pandemic has also exposed that access to primary care where the appointment is not urgent can also be improved, as well as looking after cronic patients.
+The pandemic has also exposed that access to primary care where the appointment is not urgent can also be improved.
 Visits can be managed more effectively reducing the volume of physical appointments and waiting lists.
-This will also help people who need carers to attend the clinic, people who have mobility issues or people who just depend on others to bring them to and from the clinic.
-Not forgetting all of those who live in remote areas of the country and the nearest clinic is miles away.
-In regions where clinics have closed due to low density population can have now access to top clinicians from the comfort of atheir own home.
+This will also help people who need carers to attend the clinic, or those who have mobility issues.
+Not forgetting all of those who live in remote areas of the country where the nearest clinic is miles away.
+In regions where clinics have closed, patients can have now access to top clinicians from the comfort of their own home.

-On the private sector the current crisis has pushed the development of medical platforms, in Spain the App MyDoctor that has now a base of 500 doctors has seen an increase of 30 times the number of visits over the last few weeks.
+In the private sector the current crisis has pushed the development of medical platforms.
+For example, in Spain the App MyDoctor with a client base of 500 doctors has seen a 30-fold increase in the number of visits over the last few weeks.

-There is a platform that offers their service to schools, hotels, companies, airlines given quick and easy access to medical care, as the new technology moves forward doctors can also auscultate remotely in real time.
+There is also a platform that offers these services to schools, hotels, companies and airlines.
+They give quick and easy access to medical care, as the new technology moves forward doctors can also consult remotely in real time.

-Sanitas a private health provider that introduced the service back in 2016 reports to be making more than 5000 video consults a day, wheras before Covid-19 it would be around 300.
+Sanitas a private health provider that introduced the service back in 2016 is providing more than 5000 video consults a day.
+This is a dramatic improvement as before Covid-19 it would have been around 300 per day.
 Prompting the need to increase the number of clinical staff to cover the huge demand.

-TeleDentistry is here to stay and we are very proud here at Dental Tech Group to be able to offer this service that allow us to look after you faster and more efficiently.
+We are very proud at Dental Tech to be able to offer this service, allowing us to look after you faster and more efficiently.

 Article by Mario Viveros, Clinical Dental Technician at Dental Tech Group